Ky-Want/fs-journal/quizzes/week08.md

 **1.** What is the package.json file used for?
 <!-- enter you answer in the space below -->
 ```
+The package. json file is the heart of any Node project.
+It records important metadata about a project which is required before publishing to NPM, and also defines functional attributes of a project that npm uses to install dependencies, run scripts, and identify the entry point to our package.
 ```
 **2.** At what level of your project do you need package.json when deploying your application?
 Why?
 <!-- enter you answer in the space below -->